 Just thinking about the aromas of a spicy Indian curry gets my mouth watering.
-Pair that with the incredible variety of bread and ancient cooking methods and you have one of the most mouthwatering cuisines on the planet.
+Pair that with the incredible variety of bread and ancient cooking methods and you have one of the tastiest cuisines on the planet.

 Whenever we’re planning a trip to India, we also plan to be vegetarian for the entire time we’re there because there are so many incredible vegetarian and vegan meals in India that you really don’t have to eat meat.

 India easily makes this list of the countries with the best food because it’s easily one of the most internationally eaten and best cuisines in the world.

 Few other ethnic foods have infiltrated the prized spot of a national dish in another country, but the Chicken Tikka Masala (although not strictly Indian) has found that honour in England.
 But there’s much more to Indian cuisine than tandoori chicken and tomato-based curries.

 Flaky paratha bread, fluffy pav baji buns with curry, fragrant biryanis, spicy rogan josh, crispy panipuri and a seemingly infinite array of sweets, Indian cuisine is a neverending journey into the history, culture, traditions and religion of one the most fascinating countries for travellers.

 One of the best parts of Indian food is the price.